hsanson/chrome-pass/README.md

 ## Usage

 - Open any web page with a login form.
-- Click the pass button in the Chrome tool bar.
+- Click the pass button in the Chrome toolbar.
 - Click the username you want to fill into the login form from the list.
   - You may type a search term in the search box to filter the list of usernames.
 - The form should be automatically filled with the username and corresponding password.